gmarziou/jhipster-ionic/README.md

 # JHipster-Ionic (Work in Progress)

-This is attempt to show how to build an [Ionic](http://ionicframework.com/) app using [JHipster](http://jhipster.github.io/) as backend
+This is an attempt to show how to build an [Ionic](http://ionicframework.com/) app using [JHipster](http://jhipster.github.io/) as backend

 The project is structured in 2 modules:
 - server: the JHipster backend
 - mobile: the Ionic app

-The guiding principle would be to generate the mobile app using Yeoman [Generator-M](https://github.com/mwaylabs/generator-m) while following JHipster angular code conventions so that users feel at home.
+The guiding principle is be to generate the mobile app using Yeoman [Generator-M](https://github.com/mwaylabs/generator-m) to benefit of its great tooling while following JHipster angular code conventions so that JHipster users feel at home.

-If the prototype is successful, JHipster could be extended to generate CRUD screens for each entity in mobile app.
+If the prototype is successful, JHipster could be extended with a sub generator that would generate CRUD screens for each entity in mobile app.

 ## Environment